Back to BlogWedding Planning

 The couples I work with want to share their wedding in real time.
 They want their friends and family who couldn't attend to see the first dance that night, not two months later.

-This depends on what matters to you.
-If you want a 20-minute cinematic film to watch on anniversaries, you need a videographer.
-If you want content to post on social media, you need a content creator.
+If you want a cinematic film to watch on anniversaries, book a videographer.
+If you want content to post on social media, book a content creator.

 Look at their portfolio.
-Watch their videos with sound on.
-Make sure their style feels right for your brand.
+Really watch the videos.
+Make sure their style feels right for your feed.

 The Bottom Line

 Wedding content creators fill a gap that didn't exist five years ago.
-As social media has become part of how we share our lives, couples want their wedding content to match.
-If sharing your wedding in real time matters to you, a content creator might be exactly what you need.
+Social media changed how we share our lives, and couples want their wedding content to match.

 Enjoyed this post?
 Share it with someone planning a wedding.